Valforte/Initiative-Tracker/README.md

 - Current turn highlighted
 - No controls or hidden information

-**Tip**: Open the player view on a separate screen or device.
+**Tip**: Open the player view on a separate screen.
 Both views share the same localStorage, so changes update in real-time.

 ### Multi-Table Setup
 If you need to run multiple tables simultaneously: